-son ne destinations may be unavailable, inadequate, inconvenient (or unreliable.
+sor ne destinations may be unavailable, inadequate, inconvenient o or unreliable.
 1. Have you any significant medical conditions that may impact your capacity to complete this tour?
 If yes, please specify YES NO If yes, how will you manage this on tour?
 2. Do you require some form of powered medical aid, such as a CPAP machine?
-00 These machines may not be operable on certain international fl ghts, modes of transport, in remote or other areas with inadequate or unreliable power sources without a fully charged independent long life battery or batteries.
+00 These machines may not be operable on certain international fli of transport, in remote or other areas with inadequate or unre sources without a fully charged independent long life battery liable power